etemesi254/zune-image/crates/zune-capi/README.md

 ## Building

+To generate the header file, you need `cbindgen`

+First `cd` into the directory

+Then Run `cargo install cbindgen` and then run `cbindgenn . -o ./include/zil.h`

 ### Windows
 To build the library on windows, it is recommended to use `stable-x86_64-pc-windows-gnu` and not `stable-x86_64-pc-windows-msvc` due to linker errors that may occur when trying to link the dll